Skip to Content

 The Great Pyrenees Lab mix has physical features inherited from both parents: a broad head, black nose, brown or hazel eyes, long and thick tail, and black, white, yellow, chocolate, or a mixture of these coat colors.

 These features can vary from one Pyrador to another depending on how much of each feature the Great Pyrenees Lab cross inherits from each parent.
-It could be a fifty-fifty inheritance from each parent or a higher percentage from either the sire or dam.

 Here’s a quick focus on these Pyrador features.